Cstannahill/Cstannahill/README.md

 - 🔭 I am currently contributing to Frontend and Backend web applications.

-- 🌱 I am exploring new languages and concepts and working on a personal portfolio application.

 - ⚡ In my free time, I like to watch videos on new concepts, learn new skills, and contribute to open source.

 <!---